What You Didn’t Know About Diamond Blades in 2019

 This sounds like something that could never happen.
 However, everything changes when you change blades.

 The type of blade you use in your tools makes a huge difference in how the job gets done.
-These blades don’t come cheap, so you need to know what you’re working with, and how to choose the best one for the task at hand.
+And these blades don’t come cheap, so you need to know what you’re working with, and how to choose the best one for the task at hand.

 BUT it can be hard to know where to start – there are so many different kinds of blades and tools available, and each one serves a different purpose.